virtualstaticvoid/ldhdns/README.md

   virtualstaticvoid/ldhdns:0.1.0
 ```

-Optionally, the `LDHDNS_SUBDOMAIN_LABEL` environment variable can be used to override the label used by containers.
+Additionally, the `LDHDNS_SUBDOMAIN_LABEL` environment variable can be used to override the label used by containers.
 The default label is `dns.ldh/subdomain`.

 ### Your Containers

-For the containers you want to have DNS for add a `dns.ldh/subdomain=<sub-domain>` label with the desired sub-domain as the value.
+For the containers needing DNS, add a `dns.ldh/subdomain=<sub-domain>` label with the desired sub-domain.
 The sub-domain will be appended to the domain name given in the `LDHDNS_DOMAIN_SUFFIX` environment variable of the controller to form a fully qualified domain name.

 To apply the label; for example from the command line: